Marriage is, without a doubt, one of the most complex things to maintain and keep the spark alive, especially after a certain amount of time.

 If one of you had an affair, the consequences of it will always remain present and it will take lots of time to reestablish destroyed confidence and trust.

-A spouse who has been cheated on can choose to forgive an affair but forgetting it is not that easy.
+A spouse who has been cheated on can choose to forgive an affair but forgetting it and going through an affair recovery is not that easy.

 A marriage that is shaken by a former affair becomes an unhappy marriage where one partner becomes overly controlling and all of that because of trust issues due to an act of infidelity.